 - History of the language/linguistics or medieval literature

 - Literature in English 1860–present

-As part of the total program of eight semester courses required for the degree, doctoral students may, with the approval of their advisor, elect two semester courses at the graduate level in related areas.
+Doctoral students may, with the approval of their advisor, elect two semester courses at the graduate level in related areas.
 A course elected to fulfill the foreign language requirement may be counted as a related course.

 Foreign Language Requirement

 A student wishing to fulfill the requirement with a language for which there is no available examination (for example, Hebrew or Greek) may ask first to have the language approved and then to take a written translation examination.

 To be admitted to doctoral candidacy, the student must pass a comprehensive oral examination in a major area of literary study defined by the student in consultation with the advisor.
 The area chosen for examination is normally related to the student’s anticipated dissertation topic.